learn-co-curriculum/how-to-stay-current-in-the-tech-industry/README.md

 - [Digital Guardian](https://digitalguardian.com/) Starting way back in 2013, The official Digital Guardian blog has been a main source of news and articles mainly focusing on data protection and threat research.

-- [Graham Cluley](https://www.grahamcluley.com/)Graham Cluley worked as a programmer in the computer security industry in the early 90s and worked for industry leaders in Sophos and McAfee before starting his industry award winning personal blog in 2009.
+- [Graham Cluley](https://www.grahamcluley.com/) Graham Cluley worked as a programmer in the computer security industry in the early 90s and worked for industry leaders in Sophos and McAfee before starting his industry award winning personal blog in 2009.

-- [Schneier on Security](https://www.schneier.com/)Featuring the latest cybersecurity news, tech essays, and academic papers, Schneier on Security has attracted over 250,000 readers in its 13-year run.
+- [Schneier on Security](https://www.schneier.com/) Featuring the latest cybersecurity news, tech essays, and academic papers, Schneier on Security has attracted over 250,000 readers in its 13-year run.

 - [Daniel Miessler](https://danielmiessler.com/) A tech blog from a renowned security expert, Daniel Miessler’s official blog stands out because of its diversified content.

-- [Hacker News](https://thehackernews.com/)With five million monthly viewership and over 3 million social media followers, Hacker News provides daily cybersecurity and technology news, analyzed technical reports and insightful columns for every type of tech enthusiast.
+- [Hacker News](https://thehackernews.com/) With five million monthly viewership and over 3 million social media followers, Hacker News provides daily cybersecurity and technology news, analyzed technical reports and insightful columns for every type of tech enthusiast.

 - [Krebs on Security](https://krebsonsecurity.com/) A notorious hacker group took over Brian Krebs’ home network while he was trying to set up a firewall in 2001.
 This event led to him launching the daily blog Security Fix in 2005.